Battle of Cetate: Battle

 On 31 December 1853 Ahmed Pasha and a force of several thousand cavalry, supported by infantry, advanced to attack Cetate, which was held by a Russian detachment, under Colonel Alexander K. Baumgarten.
 This attack was repulsed, after which both sides called up reinforcements.

 On 6 January 1854 (Christmas Day in the Russian Orthodox calendar), Ahmed renewed his assault with a force of 18,000 men.
 The Russians repelled several attacks but were running out of shells and losing a significant number of the troops.
-However, Russian reinforcements arrived during the day, and Ahmed, fearing an assault on his base and being cut off himself, abandoned the town and retreated to Calafat.
+However, Russian reinforcements arrived during the day (under Major General Karl Aleksandrovich Bellegarde) and pushed the Turks out of their trenches, but failed in their attempts to dislodge the Turks from the staging area.

 Aftermath

-The battle at Cetate was ultimately indecisive.
-After heavy casualties on both sides, both armies were back at their start positions.
-The Ottoman forces were still in a strong position and barring contact between the Russians and the Serbs, to whom they looked for support, but were themselves no nearer driving the Russians from the Principalities, their stated aim.
+In the evening, having received the news that General Anrep with large forces moves to the battlefield, Ahmed, fearing an assault on his base and being cut off himself, abandoned the town and retreated to Calafat, the Russians for some time persecuted, having killed many.